Plastic Bags and Balloon Discovered In Stranded Dolphin’s Stomach Highlight Trash Problem

 Unfortunately, this is not the first time that plastic has been discovered in the bellies of marine wildlife.
 In June of last year, a whale in Thailand died after it had reportedly ingested 80 plastic bags, according to The Guardian.

-Thon Thamrongnawasawat, a marine biologist at Kasetsart University, said at least 300 marine animals, including whales, sea turtles and dolphins, died every year in waters off Thailand’s shores after ingesting plastic.
+Thon Thamrongnawasawat, a marine biologist at Kasetsart University, said at least 300 marine animals, including whales, sea turtles, and dolphins, died every year in waters off Thailand’s shores after ingesting plastic.

-In December, researchers from the U.K., U.S. and Australia, looked for plastic in 102 sea turtles from the Atlantic ocean, Pacific ocean and the Mediterranean sea.
+In December, researchers from the U.K., U.S., and Australia, looked for plastic in 102 sea turtles from the Atlantic ocean, the Pacific ocean, and the Mediterranean sea.
 Their study, published on the Wiley Online Library, revealed that all of the turtles had microplastic in their bellies.

 These animals are reportedly eating the trash because it looks like food.
 A plastic bag floating in water can look awfully similar to a jellyfish.